 If you are a prospective, existing or past Thrivent Trust Company customer residing in California and have been provided with a copy of our

-We adopt this California Policy to comply with the California Consumer Privacy Act of 2018 (CCPA) and any terms defined in the CCPA have the same meaning when used in this policy.
+We adopt this California Policy to comply with the California Consumer Privacy Act as modified by the California Privacy Rights Act of 2020 (collectively, the “CCPA”) and any terms defined in the CCPA have the same meaning when used in this policy.